WellthCare

 • Employers save 30-45% vs BUCA while giving employees a richer benefit.

-This model addresses the root cause of rising pharmacy costs-misaligned incentives-rather than just adding a PBM contract.
+This model tackles the root cause of rising pharmacy costs — misaligned incentives — rather than just adding a PBM contract.

 Key Compliance and Legal Considerations

-Adding prescription drug coverage is not just a financial decision; it requires attention to federal regulations:
+Adding prescription drug coverage isn't just a financial move; you also need to comply with federal regulations:

 • ERISA Compliance.
 Your plan amendments must be documented in your SPD.
-Ensure you provide a Summary of Material Modifications (SMM) to employees.
+Send employees a Summary of Material Modifications (SMM).

 • ACA Requirements.
-If your plan is grandfathered, adding a prescription drug benefit may cause it to lose grandfathered status.
+If your plan is grandfathered, adding a prescription drug benefit could cost it grandfathered status.
 Check with your benefits attorney.

 • HIPAA Privacy.
 Prescription data is protected health information.
-Ensure your PBM or pharmacy partner maintains HIPAA-compliant data handling.
+Make sure your PBM or pharmacy partner handles it in a HIPAA-compliant way.

 • Mental Health Parity.
 If your plan covers mental health, the drug benefit must be managed in parity with medical/surgical benefits.